ingadhoc/account-financial-tools/account_ux/README.rst

 #.
 Add a payment method description on payment tree view to be extende (For eg. by checks and withholdings) to show more info on tree view
 #.
 Add maturity date on manual journal entries
 #.
 Add internal notes on invoices (account.move) to be used later by sales / pickings
 #.
+Add wizard to transfer accounting entries between partners.
+Adds the action
+   "Transfer Accounting Entries" on invoices to move amounts from the original partner to a destination partner.
+Supports multiple selected invoices, previews the resulting journal entries and creates balanced transfer moves.
+#.
 Show the "Reversal of" field always, like the origin field, not matter if the field is set or not or the type of account.move.
 #.
 Add filter by vat in the partners list views.
 #.
 Allow to disable the hash in the journal to restrict entries deletion.